gustauperez/cdmon_test_dev/README.md

 - *PUT* */hosting/{id}*: This will put a new hosting or replace an existing one.
 The new hosting and an HTTP 200 will be returned in both cases.
 - *DELETE* */hoting/{id}*: This will delete an already existing hosting.
 If not found it will do nothing.
 In either case a 204 will be returned (which is, no content returned because a hosting has been removed).

 To solve this one, golang has been used.
 To handle the API, the gorilla mux golang package has been used.
+The API needs an HTTP header token (X-Session-Token) to validate the API call.

 ### Deployment